Selling a House Due to Bad Tenants, If You’re a Landlord, What Are Your Rights?

 Can I still list my house for sale with bad tenants still living there?

 If you’re struggling to access the property, your best option is to try reasoning with your tenants.
-If that fails, check your agreement to see if there is a particular clause that allows you access under certain circumstances.
+If that fails, check your agreement to see if a particular clause allows you access under certain circumstances.
 If there is one, you can legally enter the property by giving your tenant 24 hours’ notice.

 TIP: If you’re having trouble gaining access to your property, contact the tenant and offer a one-off reduction in rent.
-However, this will obviously only work if the tenant is paying it in the first place.
+However, this will only work if the tenant is paying it in the first place.

 Is there a way around the issue?

 If a quick sale is needed, your options are limited if bad tenants make life difficult for you.
 No right-minded investor, developer, property buyer or buy-to-let landlord is going to want to buy your property with tenants who are refusing to move out.

 Of course, you may be able to sufficiently reduce the asking price to persuade someone to take on the problem, but it’s unlikely.
 And even if you can find a willing buyer, some issues could put a stop to the sale before it completes — throwing your plans into chaos.
 Selling at Auction is an option as the problem disappears when the Auctioneers hammer drops, although there is still no guarantee of a buyer on the day.

 But there is another way, and it involves selling your property to a house buying company.
 Yes, you might have to forego a little of the property’s market value, but you can wash your hands of the problem and move on.
 But, of course, it will then be up to the new owner to cover the legal and administrative costs of evicting bad tenants — and getting the property up to scratch afterwards.